BYRIO/krita-webdoc-zh/user_manual/loading_saving_brushes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Draw on the scratch pad to see what the current brush looks like.
 If
-   done correctly you should have a 5px wide brush that has pressure set
+   done correctly, you should have a 5px wide brush that has pressure set
    to opacity.
 #.
 Let us turn off the opacity first.
 Click on the
    :ref:`opacity <option_opacity_n_flow>`
    option in the right-hand list.
 The settings should now be changed to
    a big curve.
 This is the sensor curve.
 #.
-Untick the enable pen settings button.
+Uncheck the :guilabel:`enable pen settings` checkbox.
 #.
 Test on the scratch pad... there still seems to be something
    affecting opacity.
 This is due the
    :ref:`flow <option_opacity_n_flow>`
    option.
 #.
 Select the Flow option from the list on the right hand.
 Flow is like
    Opacity, except that Flow is per dab, and opacity is per stroke.
 #.
-Turn off the enable pen settings button here as well.
+Uncheck the :guilabel:`enable pen settings` checkbox here as well.
 Test again.
 #.
 Now you should be getting somewhere towards an inking brush.
 It is
    still too small however, and kinda grainy looking.
 Click :ref:`Brush Tip <option_brush_tip>` in the
    brush engine options.